vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 significant contraction I do notice a little pain (but I have no urge to do that significant of a contraction).

+### 2024-09-30: self-declaration of being free of symptoms that get in my way

+As of the morning of 2024-09-30, after having a normal bowel movement even after consuming sauerkraut the previous night, I'm self-declaring as being free of symptoms that get in my way.
+However, the swelling is not completely gone and I should do weekly updates monitoring both the size of the swelling and my subjective sensation after a deliberate anal sphincter contraction.

 ## Strategies and their implementation

 ### Food